aws-samples/terraform-eks-workshop/workshop/content/500_eks-terraform-workshop/530_Network/Network-tf.md

 weight: 533
 ---

-### Setting up the VPC, Subnets, Routing, Security Groups and VPC Endpoints
+From the Cloud9 IDE we will next build the main networking components for our EKS cluster

-From Cloud9 IDE we will next build the main networking components for our EKS cluster
+This diagram shows the EKS VPC and CI/CD VPC we will build in this section:
 ![tf-state](/images/andyt/net-1.jpg)